L-g00438909/PFDA_assignments/README.md

 -   Pandas: open-source python library built on top of NumPy used for data manipulation and analysis.
     -    The CSV datasets were loaded into a pandas dataFrame using pd.read_csv().
-The data was cleaned using methods like dropna() to remove missing values.  groupby() splits data into groups and allowed aggregation of data using mean() etc.
+The data was cleaned using methods like dropna() to remove missing values.  groupby() and resample()splits data into groups and allowed aggregation of data using mean() etc.
     -    For time-series analysis, the pandas datetime function was used to process dates and times. pd.to_datetime() used to convert string dates into datetime objects.

 -   Data Visualisation: Matplotlib: python library used to create plots to display the data graphically.